kyberdrb/Windows_tutorials/Windows_OpenVPN_and_Remote_Desktop_lag_fix.md

     The value `1460` byte is the maximum nonfragmented single-pass MTU size, and resulted as a sum of `1432` bytes base MTU size + `28` bytes ICMP header

-1. Powershell in admin mode: change MTU sizes on the OpenVPN interface
+1. Powershell in admin mode: change MTU sizes on all network adapters, including the OpenVPN interface:

         netsh interface ipv4 set subinterface "OpenVPN Wintun" mtu=1460 store=persistent